 One of the key factors in treating a toxic mold illness is understanding exactly what various molds do to our bodies and how they affect the various nutrients, minerals, and vitamins that we humans need for optimum health.

-Many people falsely assume that human parasites only consist of the many different worms that inhabit our bodies and can cause disease like tapeworms, roundworms, and pinworms.
+Many people falsely assume that human parasites only consist of the many different worms that inhabit our bodies and can cause diseases like tapeworms, roundworms, and pinworms.
 But the facts are there are many molds that are also considered parasites.

 What you need to understand is that there is a lot of bad information about mold illness and disease going around the internet and bad advice in the various Facebook groups.
 One of the most common that I have seen relates to people who claim that fungal infections or “mycoses” are very rare and that the molds found in our homes cannot infect and grow in our bodies.
 They say that only the toxins released from various molds can make you ill and cause disease.

 For example, I recently had a debate with a man in a Toxic Mold Group on Facebook who claimed to be a mold specialist and nationally recognized expert in Indoor Environmental Quality with decades of experience.
 He basically said that fungal infections are rare and that the mold found in our homes cannot grow in and on your body.
 Here are some of his exact words:

 Here are some of his exact words: “Contrary to Moe’s comments, mold is rarely an infection (or as he calls it, a parasite; also, mold infection is like a virus or bacteria infection. a parasite usually lives inside the body and effect is sub-clinical, aka no overt symptoms).
 When nearly all people on this group discuss mold, they discuss the effects of mold in the environment.
 That mold is growing in the building NOT in/on you.
 Infection is rare.”

 But this is not true and I will prove it to you in this article.